wkentaro/zappa-dlib-example/README.md

 And dlib is included in lambda-packages [here](https://github.com/Miserlou/lambda-packages/tree/master/lambda_packages/dlib).
 But I can't used it on AWS lambda in actual.

-I created an issue [here](https://github.com/Miserlou/Zappa/issues/1477) to get solution for this.
+I created an issue, [Miserlou/Zappa#1477](https://github.com/Miserlou/Zappa/issues/1477), to get solution for this.

 ## Usage